“Painful intercourse can happen for reasons that range

 The Mayo Clinic explain:

-“Painful intercourse can occur for reasons that range from structural problems to psychological concerns.
-Many women have painful intercourse at some point in their lives”.5
+“Painful intercourse can happen for reasons that range from structural problems to psychological concerns.
+Many people have painful intercourse at some point in their lives”.5

-In Painful Intercourse (Dyspareunia): Symptoms & Causes – Causes the Mayo Clinic elaborate on:
+In Painful Intercourse (Dyspareunia): Symptoms & Causes – Causes the Mayo Clinic also elaborate on:

-“Physical causes of painful intercourse differ, depending on whether the pain occurs at entry or with deep thrusting.
-Emotional factors might be associated with many types of painful intercourse.
+“Physical causes of painful intercourse differ, depending on whether the pain happens at entry or with deep thrusting.
+Emotional factors can be linked to many types of painful intercourse.

 • Entry Pain…